EliAndrewC/l7r/setting/l7r.md

 In the untapped wilds of the far west, these peoples were often aided by the gods of the land, both the spirits who dwell in the unseen world and the elemental kami.
 These were not the folk practices of unclean maho, but shamans who had learned the rhythms of the world and how to solicit the divine favor of the gods.
 Although these shamans rejected the newly revealed truths of shugendo and shinseism, they could not be put to death as the maho-tsukai were, as doing so would have angered the gods whom they served.
 However, these shamans could not be permitted to remain in the west, as the esteem in which they were held was leading many away from the guidance of the Lady Shinjo.

-Asako, first of her name (daimyo of the Asako family of the new Phoenix clan) offered sanctuary to these "shamans of the ki rin", centered around the newly constructed "Ki Rin's Shrine".
+Asako, first of her name (daimyo of the Asako family of the new Phoenix clan) offered sanctuary to these "shamans of the ki rin", centered on the newly constructed "Ki Rin's Shrine".
 However, these shamans of the west were not all of one mind or tradition, and they clashed with each other just as much as they created strife for their Asako hosts.
 While many of them were eventually civilized, marrying into the Asako family and adding their ancient lore to the secrets of the Phoenix, others continued to resist the pull of civilization.

 While the Asako were unwilling to retract their hospitality, they sought out other places where their intransigent guests might be better suited.